microsoft/vscode-python-devicesimulator/README.md

 ## Adafruit CLUE Simulator

-NOTE: This simulator is hidden under the preview mode flag.
-See below on how to enable the preview mode flag.

 ### Features

 -   IntelliSense and syntax highlighting for CircuitPython code for the following drivers and libraries: